SpartanJ/eepp/README.md

   * HTTP Proxy Support.

-Module based on the SFML implementation.
+Module was originally based on the SFML Network module implementation, though currently differs a lot from it.

 **Scene Module:**